🔄

 Skip tracing is the systematic process of locating a person whose whereabouts are unknown or unclear — often because they’ve moved without providing updated information, intentionally gone off the grid, or simply haven’t responded to traditional contact attempts.

 In the context of legal process serving, skip tracing ensures your documents don’t get delayed or returned unserved — even when the defendant is hard to locate.
-At Code Nine, skip tracing is a complex skill that we have refined through years of training, networking and real world practicable application.
+At Code Nine, skip tracing is a complex skill that we have refined through years of training, networking, and real-world practical application.

 Why Skip Tracing Matters in Process Serving